StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 }
 ```

-Update Program.cs so swagger ui launches on root:
+Update `Program.cs` so swagger ui launches on root.
+This is not necessary but makes it more convenient to access the swagger ui.

 ```csharp
 app.UseSwaggerUI(config =>